Rathinagrace/Power-Bi-Projects/README.md

 ### Objective
 The goal of this project is to develop a system that improves the agency's budgeting and forecasting processes.
 By analyzing historical cost data, the system will provide more accurate and reliable forecasts, helping the agency make better financial decisions.

+### Scenario
+A global agency conducts an annual budgeting process to evaluate the costs incurred by various departments.
+This information is then used to forecast future expenses.
+The agency aims to enhance its budgeting and forecasting accuracy by leveraging actual cost data.

+### Objective
+The goal of this project is to develop a system that improves the agency's budgeting and forecasting processes.
+By analyzing historical cost data, the system will provide more accurate and reliable forecasts, helping the agency make better financial decisions.